cmf/schemely/readme.markdown

 Currently the code is undergoing some large changes, and lots of things don't work:

-- Kawa support is almost totally broken
+- Kawa support is almost totally broken *(in fact it's currently disabled)*
-- Only an in-process SISC REPL can be used
 - Symbol resolution doesn't work across files
 - Symbol resolution (which affects navigation, rename and find usages) is currently broken in the face of macros
 - Structure view is almost totally broken

-Fixing at least the first 3 of these is my top priority and hopefully won't take too long.
+Fixing at least the first 2 of these is my top priority and hopefully won't take too long.

 There is also a long list of planned features: